aiming-taxonomy/glossary/readme.md

 ## Clicking - Static

-A type of training scenario featuring targets that do not move which are eliminated with a single click.
+A type of training [scenario](#scenario) featuring targets that do not move which are eliminated with a single click.

 Also known as: `Static dots`

 ## Clicking - Dynamic

-A type of training scenario featuring moving targets that are eliminated with a single click.
+A type of training [scenario](#scenario) featuring moving targets that are eliminated with a single click.

 Also known as: `Kinetic, moving dots`

 ## Chasing

-Tracking a target by repeatedly correcting to its current position, instead of reading its movement and committing to that movement.
+[Tracking](#tracing) a target by repeatedly correcting to its current position, instead of [reading](#reading-skills) its movement and committing to that movement.

 Also known as: `Over-predicting`

 ## CM/Rev

-A universal method to calculate mouse sensitivity, literally referring to the distance required on your mousepad to perform a 360 degree turn in-game.
+A universal method to calculate [mouse sensitivity](#sensitivity), literally referring to the distance required on your mousepad to perform a full revolution/360 degree turn in-game.

 Also known as: `CM/360`

 ## CPI

 Counts of a mouse sensor per inch of real life movement.
-Generally used to calculate overall mouse sensitivity.
+Generally used to calculate overall [mouse sensitivity](#sensitivity).

 Also known as: `DPI`